ndtri17/ndtri17/README.md

  # Hello, I'm @ndtri17👋

 Welcome to my GitHub profile!
 I am currently a student at Web@academie, deeply engaged in honing my web development skills.
-I am actively seeking a 14-month alternance opportunity where I can contribute and grow into a full stack developer.
+I am actively seeking a 14-month apprenticeship opportunity where I can contribute and grow into a full stack developer.

 ## About Me